 Secure Your Home from Soot and Smoke

 While it is devastating to lose a part of the home to a house fire, you might be surprised to find extra damage incurred later even after the flames have been extinguished.
 This is because the soot, smoke, and other byproducts left behind will cover the building materials and personal items.
 They will quickly cause etching and tarnishing if not removed right away.
 This is where the fire damage restoration professionals need to arrive right away in order to prevent these extra damages from occurring.
 They will properly restore all building materials and personal content back to their original condition.
 Your home may also need emergency board up and tarping services if necessary to prevent water leaks from rain.
-But when the fire restoration service (such as ServiceMaster) is called right away, insurance will cover their costs.
+But when the fire restoration service is called right away, insurance will cover their costs.

 Ask for an Advance Right Away

 Whether you choose to stay at a hotel or a friend’s house, you will need your everyday belongings, such as clothes and toiletries.
 This is where your insurance should cover the bill.
 Before you buy these items, ask your insurance for an advance so that you are well taken care of after the natural disaster.
 However, keep in mind that the insurance will only cover the “actual cash value” of your items after the fire restoration.
 Unfortunately, you won’t be able to go on a shopping spree as you will pay the difference for the more expensive and unnecessary items.
 But if you ask an agent, they might be able to deliver you a check to cover the essentials you will need throughout the fire restoration process.